FactomWyomingEntity/prosper-pool/README.md

 ### The pool cannot bootstrap the network

 The pool is currently not able to bootstrap the network.
 If running local development, it is advised to also run a local pegnet miner to ensure enough records are submitted.
+The pool requires a fully valid (25 winners) block to start mining ontop of.

 ### Rolling Submissions